erik-adelbert/aoc/2022/README.md

 _What if it is not unique?_

-- the current window has to be left shrinked to start just after the mapped symbol index to avoid repetition.
+- to avoid repetition, the current window has to be shrunk to start just after the previous symbol index

 In practice, only the current window length needs to be maintained.